Film – The Misunderstood Medium

 Why Bother with Film?
 Digital can create the “Film Look”

-But to describe film photography purely in terms of the “film look” is an over-simplistic view.
+To describe film photography purely in terms of the “film look” is an over-simplistic view without considering why photos taken in film look the way they are.

 In the film world, you learn to trust your visual experience without the immediately knowing for certain that what you see and think visually is really what you’re getting.
 It’s really one of those things that makes film photography exciting.